 1. The food, of course!

-We think SeaWorld's Seven Seas Food Festival is on par with Epcot's many food and beverage events.
+We think the SeaWorld Seven Seas Food Festival is on par with Epcot's many food and beverage events.
 The selection is outstanding, and prices are fair considering the nice portion sizes.
-While we aren't normally very food-venturous froggies, when we last visited we took a walk on the wild side and didn't come across a single item we didn't love.
-We're looking forward to seafood such as the Sea Scallops Provençal, and delicious meat such as the Cinnamon Slow Roasted Pork Belly.
-You can't go wrong.
-And don't get me started on desserts — Hawaiian Pineapple Dream Cake, anyone?
+While we aren't normally very food-venturous froggies, we took a walk on the wild side and didn't come across a single item we didn't love.
+This year, there's a whole lineup of new food and treats, including a Duck and Mushroom Ramen Bowl, El Jibarito Kobi Slider (featured in the picture above) and Brazilian Picanha Steak.
+Check out full menus on SeaWorld's website.
+You can't go wrong!
+And don't get me started on desserts — a Rainbow Cheesecake Cone, anyone?

 2. ... and the drinks!